 - Most of the “cheap” offers are forms of “bait and switch.”
 No one expects that you will actually have installed the cheapest windows that are offered.
 The salesman will meet with you, and you will certainly end up purchasing a higher-priced window because of its warranty, its more effective insulation properties, etc.

 You should base your window choice on the overall value of your home.
-If you have a home value that is in the upper 1/3 of your locale, then more expensive windows should be your choice, if you want to maintain that value and be competitive in the market of future sales.
+If you have a home value that is in the upper 1/3 of your locale, then more expensive windfows should be your choice, if you want to maintain that value and be competitive in the market of future sales.
 These windows will typically hold a 50-year warranty and provide significant insulation against temperature extremes.
+But if you were to know how to pick a home warranty plan, the burden of worrying about home appliances will be greatly assuaged and you’d save a lot in the long run.
 If, on the other hand, you have a moderately priced home, you will want to upgrade with a moderately priced window.
 Over-improving means that you will not get that investment back when you sell.

 Always Select Double-Hung